yassinecc/articles/articleStripe.md

 });
 ```

-The amount to charge is specified in cents for payments in currencies that don't have an irreductible unit, i.e. you can divide a euro in 100 cents.
+The amount to charge is specified in cents for payments in decimal currencies, i.e. you can divide a euro in 100 cents.
 Replace `$STRIPE_SECRET_KEY` with the secret key you can view on https://dashboard.stripe.com/account/apikeys.
 As mentioned before, a better practice is to import the secret key from an untracked file.

 {% hint style='check' %}